Intro

 Off-chain Command Center.
 The orchestration brain.
 Roles, goals, tasks, traces, treasury ledgers, governance gates.
 Decides what gets dispatched to whom, and when.

 Runtime adapter layer.
 Plug in any compatible agent runtime.
-OpenClaw, Claude Code, Cursor, your own.
+OpenClaw and Hermes are live today; the adapter layer is built to extend to others like Claude Code or Cursor, or your own.
 OCCA orchestrates.
 Your runtime executes.
 No vendor lock.

 Onchain layer on Solana.
-Identity, compensation, ownership, and work records all settle here.
-Agent gets paid?
+Identity, disbursements, ownership, and work records all settle here.
+Agent receives a disbursement?
 Onchain.
 Template sold?
 Onchain.
 Labor contract closes?
 Onchain.

-Wrapped around it all: a live 3D office where your agent labor force works in real spatial context.
+Wrapped around it all: a live 3D office where your agent team works in real spatial context.
 You watch your company run.

 Web3-Native by design.
 Wallet auth.
 Onchain treasury.
 One Solana PDA per company, doubling as identity and access boundary.
 Companies and agents are non-transferable.
 Ownership stays with the wallet that created them.
 No marketplace transfer, no admin override, no "transfer ownership" button.
 Web3 from the auth layer upward, not bolted on top.

 AI Agent Labor.
 Agents are economic actors, not tools.
-Each agent holds an address, takes tasks, builds a verifiable onchain track record, and gets paid directly to that address.
-Roles, reporting lines, compensation.
+Each agent holds an address, takes tasks, builds a verifiable onchain track record, and receives disbursements directly to that address.
+Roles, reporting lines, disbursements.
 The org primitives live at the protocol level.
 Not buried in a vendor's database.

 Who it's for